MidAmerica Industrial Park

-MidAmerica Industrial Park (MAIP) is Oklahoma's largest industrial park, located in Pryor Creek, Oklahoma, United States.
-In 2020, over 80 firms were located within the industrial park including operations of seven Fortune 500 companies, such as Google, DuPont and Nordam.
+MidAmerica Industrial Park (MAIP), which is Oklahoma's largest industrial park, the third-largest industrial park in the United States, and the eighth-largest industrial park in the world, is located in Pryor, Oklahoma.
+In 2023, over 80 firms were located within the park including operations of five Fortune 500 companies such as Google, DuPont and Nordam, employing more than 4,500 people and generating more than $732 million in salaries and wages each year.
 The park was founded in 1960, when the US Federal Government sold most of the former Oklahoma Ordnance Works to a public trust, the Oklahoma Ordnance Works Authority.
 The rural park covers 9,000 acres (36 km2) and is located 47 mi east of Tulsa, Oklahoma.

 Tenants

+In 2007, MAIP saw Google construct its second-largest Google Data Center in the world.
+On August 13, 2025, Google announced an additional $9 billion investment over the next two years, spread between the existing data center and a brand-new facility in Stillwater.

-Urgent Care of Green Country (UCGC) opened their Pryor/MidAmerica clinic at MidAmerica Industrial Park on January 19, 2009.
+Urgent Care of Green Country (UCGC) opened their Pryor/MidAmerica clinic at MAIP on January 19, 2009.
 Independently owned, UCGC was founded in 2002 by Dr. Stephen R. Kovacs and Dr. S. Addison Beeson.
 The 4400 sqft facility includes a reception area, doctor's office, eight exam/treatment rooms, EMR (Electronic Medical Records), in-house x-ray, orthopedics and lab services.
-The clinic will treat employees from MidAmerica industries and area businesses that require occupational health services such as: in-depth diagnostic and treatment for most occupational injuries; drug testing; employee physicals; and, sports physicals.
+The clinic will treat employees from MAIP industries and area businesses that require occupational health services such as: in-depth diagnostic and treatment for most occupational injuries; drug testing; employee physicals; and, sports physicals.
 Additionally, UCGC offers “walk-in treatment” with no appointment necessary for the general public from throughout Mayes County.

-Tulsa Life Flight, a helicopter ambulance service formerly based solely at Saint Francis Hospital in Tulsa, will open a second base of operations at MidAmerica Industrial Park's airport.
+Tulsa Life Flight, a helicopter ambulance service formerly based solely at Saint Francis Hospital in Tulsa, will open a second base of operations at MAIP's airport.
 Tulsa Life Flight was established in 1979.
 It was the thirteenth helicopter air ambulance to be established in the US and the first in Oklahoma.
 To date, Tulsa Life Flight has completed more than 42,200 accident free flights.
 The aircraft are owned and operated by Air Methods Corporation, the largest air ambulance corporation in the world.
 The firm contracts with Saint Francis Hospital to provide aircraft, pilots and mechanics.

-In 2022, following a significant order from Zeeba, a California fleet management company, electric vehicle manufacturer Canoo announced construction of a vehicle battery production facility at MAIP.
-This followed its earlier announcement of a vehicle production plant at MAIP capable of producing 300,000 cars per year.